 Vermont’s Threatened and Endangered Species are protected with a state fine of up to $2,000 for illegally taking one.
 The complete list is available on the Fish & Wildlife website (www.vtfishandwildlife.com).
 The list includes: lake sturgeon, stonecat, timber rattlesnake, bald eagle, spruce grouse, Eastern mountain lion, Canada lynx, marten, little brown bat and Indiana bat.
 Federal penalties also may apply.

-SAFETY ZONE: A property owner may establish a 500-foot Safety Zone around an occupied dwelling, residence, barn, stable or other building with signs provided by the Fish & Wildlife Department.
-These signs shall be placed at each corner of the property and no more than 200 feet apart.
+Safety Zones: A property owner may establish a 500-foot Safety Zone around an occupied dwelling, residence, barn, stable or other building with signs provided by the Fish & Wildlife Department.
+These signs shall be placed at each corner of the safety zone and no more than 200 feet apart.
 Shooting is prohibited in the Safety Zone and no wild animal may be taken within it without permission from the owner.

-Posted Property Under Fish & Wildlife Law: Hunting, fishing or trapping on properly posted land is illegal.
+Hunting, fishing or trapping on properly posted land is illegal without written permission.
+This includes land posted for hunting, fishing or trapping by permission only.
 Properly posted land will have records filed with the town clerk and the Fish & Wildlife Department.
 See Title 10, V.S.A., Sections 5201 to 5206.

 Whether the property is posted or not, a hunter or angler shall show their license if requested by the landowner.